Treasure Map Trails

 At this point we made some script and image revisions before moving to the next stage.

-Animation storyboard sketches in the Boords software app
+Animation storyboard sketches in the Boords software app.

 Illustration of Animation Assets